 Who is Cain's Father?
 Part One

 You're probably familiar with the classic way parents explain sexual reproduction to their children as "the birds and the bees."
 Another classic is the "brought by a stork" explanation for where babies come from.
-What is that but the colorful use of figurative language to explain a mature subject to the immature?
-The story told about Adam and Eve being tricked by a snake into eating an apple from a tree is like that.
-The story resembles the truth.
-For the mature, though, there's more to be known and understood about the Garden scenario and its consequences, much more!
+The story told about Adam and Eve being tricked by a snake into eating an apple from a tree is like that, a way to explain a mature subject to the immature.
+For the mature, there's more to be known and understood about the Garden scenario and its consequences, much more!

 Some will want to argue that the sin in the Garden was disobedience and that this is really the only thing that matters.
 Adam was told, don't do that, but he did it anyway.
 My response to that is, let's not be ignorant.
 Consider how a disobedient child might sneak a cookie before dinner or, perhaps, they might burn the house to the ground.
 How should the parent respond in these cases?
 You see, the nature of the act of disobedience, of the command that's disobeyed, has a bearing on the response.
 If we're just interested in stories that entertain small children, then, fine, we can limit the point made to the matter of disobedience.
 If we want to gain some wisdom and understanding about sin and its consequences we're going to have to account for the nature of the command that was disobeyed and the acts of disobedience.